-Contact: Suzan Murphy-smurphy@utk.edu
+Contact: Phillip Daves-pdaves@utk.edu

 Finance 492 (1-3 hours of general elective credit) offers finance majors internship experience designed to provide supervision, feedback, and a format for reflection.
 You must be a finance major to register for Finance 492, and all work hours should be completed during the semester of your internship.